-- Sustainable consumption, centering on environmental impacts of consumption and consumers participation in a green transition.
+- Sustainable consumption (including food), centering on environmental impacts of consumption and consumers participation in a green transition.

-- Digitalization of everyday life, looking at consumption of and through digital media,
+- Technology and digitalization, looking at consumption of and through digital media,

-- Clothing and food, looking at consumption history and culture, procurement processes and consumption practices related to these product groups.
+- Clothing and textiles, looking at consumption history and culture, procurement processes and consumption practices related to these product groups.